Violet-Sloth/Project-Violet-Sloth/Ideas-for-Response-Flow.md

 **Speaker:** Yes

-**Alexa:** "Hola mis amigos" *sentence audio file plays* This means "Hello my friends" Would you like to hear the word of the day in a different language?"
+**Alexa:** "Hola mis amigos" *sentence audio file plays* This means "Hello my friends" Would you like to hear another word of the day in a different language?"

 **Speaker:** Yes